pietermartin/umlg/doc/markdown/documentation.md

 ##Quick Preview

-A simple uml class diagram,
+Here is a simple uml class diagram.

 ![image of person works for company](images/uml/Package_umlg_demoQuickPreviewClassDiagram.PNG)

-and the generated entities in action.
+Here are the generated entities in action.

     Company company = new Company();
     company.setName("Umlg");